Skip to main content

 5.1 GENERAL INFORMATION ON THE USE OF ITEM STOCK

 A prerequisite to build up an Item Stock and allocate it to a specific customer or supplier is an existing order / call-off (build-to-order).
-This standard, MUST NOT be used in case of building stock without any allocation to a customer or supplier (build-to-stock).
+This standard, must not be used in case of building stock without any allocation to a customer or supplier (build-to-stock).

 In contrast to the Demand and Capacity Management standard [CX-0128], this information relates to short-term planning periods of 1-4 weeks.
 Accordingly, neither long-term planning nor strategic planning is included in the scope.
 This means that only the current/actual Item Stock quantities are transmitted in this standard.

 We distinguish between exactly two scenarios in multi sourcing.
 On the one hand, the exchange of information from supplier to customer and, on the other hand, from customer to supplier.
-In both scenarios, information MUST NOT be shared horizontally under any circumstances.
-This means that the Item Stock in relation to other customers or suppliers MUST NOT be shared.
+In both scenarios, information must not be shared horizontally under any circumstances.
+This means that the Item Stock in relation to other customers or suppliers must not be shared.

 The data exchange between the C-X participants refers to the direct business relationship among each other.
 In the case of consignation, the warehouse is specified via the real location - the customer/supplier site.
 In this case the allocated stock is not considered as taken and according to our definition as not delivered (have not yet been shipped).
-This standard, must not be used in case of building stock without any allocation to a customer or supplier (build-to-stock).

 5.2 ITEM STOCK PROVISIONING WITHIN SINGLE SOURCING AND SINGLE CUSTOMER SCENARIOS